Amaim Warrior at the Borderline: Photonovel

 A photonovel series titled Kyōkai Senki: Frost Flower (境界戦機 フロストフラワー, Kyōkai Senki Furosuto Furawā) began serialization in Hobby Japan's Monthly Hobby Japan magazine since July 21, 2021.

 Anime

 Sunrise Beyond and Bandai Spirits revealed the project on March 16, 2021.
-The series is directed by Nobuyoshi Habara and written by Noboru Kimura.
-Character designs are provided by Kenichi Ohnuki, while Rasmus Faber is composing the music.
+The series was directed by Nobuyoshi Habara and written by Noboru Kimura.
+Character designs were provided by Kenichi Ohnuki, while Rasmus Faber composed the music.
 It aired from October 5 to December 28, 2021, on TV Tokyo, MBS and BS11.
 Blank Paper performed the series' opening theme song "enemy".
 Funimation licensed the series outside of Asia.
-Just right after the first part ended, a second part was announced, and aired from April 12 to June 28, 2022.
+Just right after the first part ended, a second part was announced, and it aired from April 12 to June 28, 2022.

-On April 11, 2022, Crunchyroll announced that the series will receive an English dub, which premiered on April 25.
+On April 11, 2022, Crunchyroll announced that the series would receive an English dub, which premiered on April 25.

 Episode list

+Original net animation

+An original net animation spinoff series titled Amaim Warrior at the Borderline: UltraSteel Ogre-Gear (境界戦機 極鋼ノ装鬼, Kyōkai Senki Kyokkō no Sōki) is also produced by Sunrise Beyond and will premiere in Bandai Spirits' YouTube Channel on April 10, 2023.
+Masami Obari will direct the series alongside returning staff from the previous anime handling the writing (Noboru Kimura), music (Rasmus Faber) and mecha designs (Ippei Gyōbu, Kanetake Ebikawa, and Takayuki Yanase).

+The opening theme is "Yobukoeganaruhougakue" by Organic Call.
+The ending theme is "I'll Be There" by Linkl Planet.

 Reception

 Anime News Network felt the main protagonist was generally unoriginal and uninspired.
 They were also critical of the story, calling its political aspects poorly-executed.
 In their review, Anime Feminist felt that the anime contains content of nationalism and anti-immigration ideas.
 They felt the introduction part of the anime's first episode can be summarized as "we let foreigners in and they outbred us, and now the True Japanese People are being subjugated by the foreign powers they heralded".